lelandf/stop-signup-spam/readme.txt

 As I discover new, accessible ways to thwart spam signups, I may amend this plugin to reflect those.
 In the meantime, if you have any ideas, I am not opposed to [pull requests](https://github.com/lelandf/stop-spam-signups).

 = I am confused.
-What is the difference between Stop Forum Spam and Stop Spam Signups? = Stop Forum Spam is a third-party service that maintains a database of spam reports.
-Stop Spam Signups is a WordPress plugin that integrates with that service.
+What is the difference between Stop Forum Spam and Stop Signup Spam? = Stop Forum Spam is a third-party service that maintains a database of spam reports.
+Stop Signup Spam is a WordPress plugin that integrates with that service.

+= Shouldn’t “Sign Up” be two words? =
+No. “Sign Up” is a verb.
+“Signup” can be a noun or adjective.
+In the context of “Stop Signup Spam,” “signup” is an adjective, describing the noun “spam.”

 == Changelog ==